fabulokwe/alx-zero_day_2/README.md

-this is in the root directory in the new branch
+this is in the root directory in the new branch for a correction